FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 ### 4.2 Request for clarification <a name="4-2"></a>

-If the data provider considers that a query they have received requires clarification, the data provider can respond to the query with status code NRES (processing) and contact the requesting authority requesting directly to ask for more information.
+If the data supplier considers that a query they have received requires clarification, the data supplier can respond to the query with status code NRES (processing) and contact the requesting authority requesting directly to ask for more information.
 The authority always sends their contact information (name, phone number, email address) in the query message header element Fr/OrgId/CtctDtls in case clarification is needed.

-The data provider responds to the original query after the clarification if the time limit allows it.
-If it is not possible to respond to the query within the time limit, the authority can, if needed, make another query, to which the data provider responds as agreed.
-If the data provider has responded to the query with NRES, the aggregating application tries to retrieve the response again from the data provider until the time limit is reached.
-After the time limit for providing data is reached, the query is closed.
+The data supplier responds to the original query after the clarification if the time limit allows it.
+If it is not possible to respond to the query within the time limit, the authority can, if needed, make another query, to which the data supplier responds as agreed.
+If the data supplier has responded to the query with NRES, the aggregating application tries to retrieve the response again from the data supplier until the time limit is reached.
+After the time limit for supplying data is reached, the query is closed.

 Example of forwarding contact information: [Example message](examples/general/example_passing_contact_details.xml)